reportportal/docs/README.md

 3. Checkout to branch

-3.1 Checkout to existing branch (if it has been already created on GitHub)
+3.1 Checkout to existing branch (if it's already created on GitHub)
 ```bash
 git checkout <branch-name>
 ```